How long does it take to charge an electric car?

 This means a 2kWh battery, for example, can discharge 2kW of power in an hour.

-At home, the maximum draw of current from a three-pin, standard 13 amp socket is 3kW.
+At home, the maximum draw of current from a standard, three-pin 13 amp socket is 3kW.
 It’s worth bearing in mind that not all home sockets can supply this.
 However, some manufacturers advise not using the mains sockets for regular charging, as the high amperage the process draws can cause overheating on the socket.
-Consult your electrician if you’re likely to regularly charge your electric vehicle from the mains sockets.
+Consult an electrician if you’re likely to regularly charge your electric vehicle from the mains sockets.

 Using the above formula, it would mean that at 3kW charge, it would take 13.3 hours to fully charge the 40kWh battery in a Nissan Leaf.